Generic Name: idarubicin (EYE da ROO bi sin)

 What is Idamycin PFS (idarubicin)?

-Idarubicin is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Idarubicin is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Idarubicin is used to treat acute myeloid leukemia (AML), a type of blood cancer.